Why High Rates of PTSD in Police Officers?

 Post traumatic stress disorder has devastating effects.
 For officers, post traumatic stress disorder has been linked to higher rates of depression and suicide when compared to the general public.
 According to the National Alliance on Mental Illness (NAMI), 1 in 4 police officers have had thoughts of suicide at least one in their lives and unfortunately, some of those brave officers have acted on those thoughts.
 Indeed, more police officers committ suicide than are killed in the line of duty in the United States, according to NAMI.

 Unfortunately, many police officers do not seek treatment for PTSD and related mental health issues in an effort not to be seen as weak in the eyes of their colleagues.
-Breaking the stigma of mental health disorders is critical, especially when it comes to public servants like police officers.
+Breaking the stigma of mental health disorders is critical, especially when it comes to public servants like those serving law enforcement.
 Police risk their lives every day to serve and protect their communities and they should not have to suffer from PTSD or depression in silence.
 It is up to us as citizens to continue to conversation around mental health so brave public servants like police officers no longer suffer the stigma surrounding mental health disorders caused by their time on the job.